William Dugdale: Life

 Dugdale was born at Shustoke, near Coleshill in Warwickshire, where his father, John Dugdale, was steward to the local landowner.
 As he was born, a swarm of bees flew into the garden, which some considered "a happy presage on the life of the babe".

-He was educated at King Henry VIII School, Coventry.
+Dugdale was educated at King Henry VIII School, Coventry.
 In 1623, he married Margaret Huntbach (1607–81), with whom he had nineteen children.
 In 1625, the year after his father's death, he purchased the manor of Blyth, near Shustoke.
 During an enclosure dispute with a neighbour a few years later he met the Leicestershire antiquary William Burton, who acted as arbitrator.
 He became involved in transcribing documents and collecting church notes and met other Midlands antiquaries such as Sir Simon Archer (1581–1662) and Sir Thomas Habington.
 He began working with Archer on the history of Warwickshire and their research led them to the archives of public records in London.
 There he met Sir Christopher Hatton, Sir Henry Spelman, Sir Simonds d'Ewes and Sir Edward Dering.
 Hatton provided him with hospitality in Holborn and became his principal patron.

 In 1638, through the influence of his friends Dugdale was created a pursuivant of arms extraordinary by the name of Blanche Lyon, and, in 1639, he was promoted to the office of Rouge Croix Pursuivant of Arms in Ordinary.
 The accommodation in the College of Arms and the income from his post enabled him to pursue his research in London.

-According to his later account, in 1641 Sir Christopher Hatton, foreseeing the English Civil War and dreading the ruin and spoliation of the Church, commissioned him to make exact drafts of all the monuments in Westminster Abbey and the principal churches in England.
+According to his later account, in 1641 Christopher Hatton, foreseeing the English Civil War and dreading the ruin and spoliation of the Church, commissioned him to make exact drafts of all the monuments in Westminster Abbey and the principal churches in England.